googlielmo/homebrew-hazelcast/README.md

 # A Homebrew repository

-`hazelcast-member` is a command line tool that is able to run one or more [Hazelcast IMDG](https://hazelcast.org) member instance(s) on the local machine.
+`hazelcast` is a command line tool that is able to control [Hazelcast IMDG](https://hazelcast.org) member instances.

 ## About

-This repository contains the Homebrew formula for `hazelcast-member`.
+This repository contains the Homebrew formula for the `hazelcast` command line tool.

-See https://github.com/hazelcast/hazelcast-member-tool for the source code.
+See https://github.com/hazelcast/hazelcast-command-line for the source code.

 ## How to install

     $ brew tap hazelcast/homebrew-hazelcast
-    $ brew install hazelcast-member
+    $ brew install hazelcast

 ### Tab completion support

 To enable tab completion on Bash add the following command to your profile:

-    if which hazelcast-member > /dev/null; then eval "$(hazelcast-member init -)"; fi
+    if which hazelcast > /dev/null; then eval "$(hazelcast init -)"; fi

 ### To clean up everything (may come in handy):

-    $ brew uninstall hazelcast-member
+    $ brew uninstall hazelcast
     $ brew untap hazelcast/homebrew-hazelcast
     $ brew cleanup -s